 Curiosities of Online Reputation Monitoring

-If “tomorrow” is the most popular day to go on a diet, Friday seems to be the day to start monitoring social media!
+If “tomorrow” is the most popular day to go on a diet, Friday seems to be the day to start online monitoring!
 For several weeks now it seems as though the entire week is full of appointments, meetings, phone calls, etc. but Friday, FRIDAY is the day that our clients have been choosing to sign contracts with us.
 What is it about Fridays?

 Who’s monitoring your company’s online reputation this weekend?